 - How well written are your Meta Tags and Schema?

 - Has your site been indexed and connected to Analytics?

 - Is your site Secured (SSL Certification… HTTP:// vs HTTPS://)?

 For those of us in service-based industries, adding a Lead Magnet to capture subscribers and attract new visitors to your website is a great value add and will inherently check off a few of the above bullets.
-Lead Magnets are easy to implement and make great teaser content for social media (SM).
+Lead Magnets make great teaser content for social media (SM).
 Also, it’s important not to skimp on setting up automated schedulers for ordering, delivery, appointment bookings, and call-back requests.